DevExpress-Examples/aspxgridview-full-screen-mode/Readme.md

 ### 4. Hide the Resizing from Users

-Place the [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) in a hidden container and show the container after the initialization is complete.
+Place the [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) in a hidden container and show the container after initialization is completed.

 ```aspx
 function OnInit(s, e) {